nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

   - *note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
 If you're not sure about the requirements, please contact the domain authority of the policy domain where the Access Point is registered;
 - port number that the Access Point listens to.
 The default is `8443`;
   - the Access Point admin UI, backend interface and AS4 interface all run on the defined port.
+- Access point database configuration.
+When using a local database, accept the defaults.
+  - Database host.
+The default is `localhost`.
+  - Database port.
+The default is `3306`.
+  - Database schema name.
+The default is `harmony_ap`.
+  - Database user name.
+The default is `harmony_ap`.
+  - Database password.
+There is no default.
+Leave blank to generate a random password when installing a local database.

 See the Static Discovery Configuration Guide \[[UG-SDCG](static_discovery_configuration_guide.md)\] and the Dynamic Discovery Configuration Guide \[[UG-DDCG](dynamic_discovery_configuration_guide.md)\] for more information about how to configure different discovery options.